 There are many other books which you will probably also find very helpful.
-In addition to those on your reading list at the end of the Preliminary lesson, look in your local library to see what books are available there.
+In addition to those on your reading list in lessons, look in your local library to see what books are available there.

 You will also find a number of very helpful sites on the Internet.
 Internet access is not compulsory and you will not lose out if you are unable to access these websites.
 The Internet is, nevertheless, a very useful research tool.